plmyann/plmyann.github.io/_pages/en-uk/about_sz.md

 I am a master student of ZIEL supervised by Dr. Wenyuan Zhang.
-I am passionate about exploring and focusing on the impacts of multiple environmental factors on organisms/biological communities.
-I aim to combine basic research with applied exploration to provide support for policies related to biodiversity and ecological security.
+I am passionate about exploring the impacts of multiple environmental factors on organisms/biological communities.
+I focus on combining basic research with applied exploration to provide support for policies related to biodiversity and ecological security.

 **Educational Background**